klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 A security note from [php official documentation](http://php.net/manual/en/function.mail.php):

 > The additional\_parameters parameter can be used to pass additional flags as command line options to the program configured to be used when sending mail, as defined by the sendmail_path configuration setting.
-For example, this can be used to set the envelope sender address when using sendmail with the -f sendmiail option.
+For example, this can be used to set the envelope sender address when using sendmail with the -f sendmail option.

 > This parameter is escaped by escapeshellcmd() internally to prevent command execution. escapeshellcmd() prevents command execution, but allows to add additional parameters.
 For security reasons, it is recommended for the user to sanitize this parameter to avoid adding unwanted parameters to the shell command.